devathrajharish/udacity-dataengineer-nanodegree/Data-Modeling/Data Modeling with PostgreSQL/README.md

-# H1 ETL for Million Songs Dataset for Sparkify
+# ETL for Million Songs Dataset for Sparkify

+## 1. Project Overview:
+..* The goal is to perform data modeling using these data-sources:
+..1.
+Data from the Million Songs dataset that consists of song and artist data ..2.
+Logs generated with this dataset and the event generator.